foxtrotravi/random_text_reveal/README.md

 # Simple Usage

-You should pass in a text value to the RandomTextReveal widget.
+You should pass in a text value to the `RandomTextReveal` widget.
 It will automatically animate by generating random characters & slowly reveal text one by one.
-There are a few customizable options like style, duration, randomString etc.
+You can customize the text by various parameters: `style`, `duration`, `randomString` etc.

 ```dart
 const RandomTextReveal(